 ” How to’s ” session on my blog provides a detailed fundamental and basic procedure of recipes, it might be very useful to all readers and especially the beginners.

 I do post recipe videos which also helps readers visibly understand the procedure.

 My best buddy – yes it’s about my Camera

 As all of you aware, the pictures and videos are very important to translate and communicate with readers.
 I didn’t carry a DSLR right from the beginning, I was using a digital camera later moved to DSLR.
-Bought my NIKON D5000 with a 55mm lens in May 2011 for food photography.
-Later in Dec 2012, have upgraded my gear to an NIKON D5100 with 70-300mm lens which was a gift from my brother-in-law.
+I bought my NIKON D5000 with a 55mm lens in May 2011 for food photography.
+Later in Dec 2012, have upgraded my gear to a NIKON D5100 with a 70-300mm lens which was a gift from my brother-in-law.

 To be very frank, I am not a professional food photographer and I can’t keep this as full time however photography is my passion which I won’t give up.

-Every day I come across with new things and ideas, yes the life is full of learning curves.
+Every day I come across new things and ideas, yes life is full of learning curves.

 I am thankful for all the support from readers and friends.
 Will keep posting to make of my readers to feel hungry on my recipes 🙂